This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Thank you for your support!

 Coriander Mint Chutney/Green Chutney / Dhaniya Pudina Ki Chutney

-- 1/2 bunch mint / 1 cup firmly packed fresh mint leaves
+- 1/2 bunch fresh mint (1 cup firmly packed), leaves only

 - 1/2 inch ginger

-- 1/4 TSP black salt/ pink Himalayan salt
+- 1/4 teaspoon black salt/ pink Himalayan salt

-- 1-2 TSP lemon juice as per taste
+- 1-2 teaspoon lemon juice, as per taste

 - salt as per taste